0jc1/http_server_c/README.md

 # http_server_c
-Basic and small HTTP server coded in posix C. The motivation behind this project to learn more about HTTP and low level programming in a Unix environment.
+Basic and small HTTP server coded in Posix C. The motivation behind this project to learn more about HTTP, servers, and low level programming in a Unix environment.
 Based on tinyhttpd and Nigel's web server.

 It is able to host static files.